vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 · 832, 907.".

-Aparārka quotes only 7 times Viṣnudbarma, an Upapurāṇa ; and about 35 verses only, 881;
+Aparārka quotes only 7 times Viṣṇudbarma, an Upapurāṇa ; and about 35 verses only, 881;

 873-876, 909-10; Hazra relies borrows from works of Varaha chiefly upon a single ms. in mihira 878; date of, aoo. to Bengal 873; Hazra dates it Hazra, is 400-500 A. D. 876 ; between 200-300 A. D. 872; date of, after 600 A.D. and Hazra's interpretation of two before 1000 A.D.
 910; bag

-verses from Viṣnudbarmottara Tantrik elements 8769,
+verses from Viṣṇudbarmottara Tantrik elements 8769,

 · is wrong, 874 and n.

-Kalikāpurāṇa refers to it 910, Viṣnudharmasūtra: 48, 51, 58, 1033 ; pote on 876-78, 910;
+Kalikāpurāṇa refers to it 910, Viṣṇudharmasūtra: 48, 51, 58, 1033 ; pote on 876-78, 910;

 89, 116, 318, 221, 349, 527, questions whether the Madrāo 681, 687, 691, 757, 782n, in religious worship were 817n, 825, 863, 931n, 931, derived from the postures 1024, 1027, 1243, 1248n, ( karaṇas ), recikas ( gestures) 1370n ( similar to Yaj.
 I. 156 ), ! and 32 angahāras (movements 1326, 1413n, 1416n, 14220, of limbs ) in Bharata's Nātya